Czy AI może wygenerować pełnometrażowy scenariusz filmowy na podstawie jednego zdania ?

 The Case File

-By a vote of 0 — 3 — 0, the panel returns a verdict of W BADANIU, with verdict confidence of 100%.
+By a vote of 0 — 2 — 0, the panel returns a verdict of PRAWIE, with verdict confidence of 83%.
 The court so orders.
+Verdict upgraded from prior session.

 Indywidualne oświadczenia przysięgłych są pokazywane w oryginalnym języku angielskim, by zachować precyzję dowodową.